EPUB: Container

 There must be a META-INF directory containing container.xml.
 This file points to the file defining the contents of the book, the OPF file, though additional alternative rootfile elements are allowed.
-Apart from mimetype and META-INF/container.xml, the other files (OPF, NCX, XHTML, CSS and images files) are traditionally put in a directory named OEBPS.
+Apart from MIME type and META-INF/container.xml, the other files (OPF, NCX, XHTML, CSS and images files) are traditionally put in a directory named OEBPS.
 An example container.xml: